genetics-statistics/GEMMA/README.md

 1. Download and install the software. *Give more details here.*

-2. Work through the tutorial. *Give more details here.*
+2. Work through the demo. *Give more details here.*

 3. Read the manual and run `gemma -h`. *Give more details here.*